SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 - If you are on the "blue"/"left" region, you release energy by fusioning into iron (add stuff up until you get to stable iron.)
 - If you are on the "yellow"/"right" region, you release energy by fissioning into iron (split until you get to iron)

+***

+But actually this is kind of a lie.
+It is actully a contour of all different izotopes, measured in "binding" energy and not PE.
+The **binding energy** is how